According to Thyme Magazine you are on the cyber campus of the nations number one party school.

 Queen City has rehearsed the introduction many times.
 It is a descending chromatic scale that starts with horns, blends into trombone and ends with piano flying up a chromatic scale.
 Everyone is razor focused with their fingers crossed as we all must come in together with first strain.
 The main melody (A section) (in the key of Eb) is based on an ascending major scale with two measures (a measure = two beats) on each tone.
 This melody repeats after sixteen measures.
 After thirty-two measures we arrive at the bridge (B section) which is in a different key (B) and is jammed hard by the pianist Sonny White who then takes a final A section to complete the AABA form.

 Next a really cool thing happens.
 There is a new section, the verse.
-It is in a different key, (Bb), presents the horns in unison and has a great break played by the horns only without the rhythm section.
+It is in a different key, (B-five sharps), presents the horns in unison and has a great break played by the horns only without the rhythm section.
 As in many songs this verse is never repeated.
 Next comes the solos and each one is AABA.

 First is a flawless and driving clarinet chorus by Omer E. Simeon.
 Listen for the banjo of Lee Blair-like a rock on every beat.
 The clarinet solo has two breaks where Simeon plays completely alone with perfect timing.
 Can you hear feet tapping in the background?
 Great players like Simeon can float over a really intense rhythm section and sound completely relaxed.
 To end the solo there is a break for Sidney DeParis to start his cornet solo.